 Christmas may be just around the corner, but there’s always time for a small DIY project that you can pull off with or without the help of your kids.
 When schools close for the holiday break, then doing a few DIY projects with your kids might be life-saving.
 For starters it is a great way to get everyone involved and creative.
 It is also a good opportunity to spend some quality time bonding.
-It will definitely keep children busy in a mindful way and this little DIY won’t break the bank.
-It is a wall hanging that uses a wooden branch and the aim is to create various houses that will hang from it.
+It will definitely keep children busy in a mindful way and this little DIY Christmas village wall-hanging won’t break the bank.
+It uses a wooden foraged branch and the aim is to create various houses that will hang from it.
 It is very budget friendly, for many of you may already own most of the materials you’ll need.

 - a piece of felt